ministryofjustice/moj-frontend/docs/components/multi-select/index.md

 title: Multi select
 status: To be reviewed
 statusDate: June 2021
-excerpt: "Use the multi select component to let users select multiple items in a list."
+lede: "Use the multi select component to let users select multiple items in a list."
 ---

 {% example template="examples/default", colocated=true, height=650 %}